Community Healthy Eating Setting

 • Healthy Food Retail

-The next grant cycle begins November 1, 2022
+The next grant cycle begins November 1, 2022 and ends October 2023.

 SHIP is a state-based program that works at the local level to support healthier communities by expanding opportunities for active living, healthy eating, well-being and tobacco-free living, thereby helping to reduce the leading causes of chronic disease and death.